-BaZi analysis and chart interpretation is not as simple as it looks, and a primitive calculator that is based on a few lines of code will not be able to convey what a practitioner can convey because BaZi itself is an abstract art and codes are unable to convey that.
+BaZi analysis and chart interpretation are not as simple as it looks, and a primitive calculator that is based on a few lines of code will not be able to convey what a practitioner can convey because BaZi itself is abstract art and codes are unable to convey that.

 Are Daymaster Compatibilities Accurate And Legitimate?

-A lot of people or BaZi enthusiasts like to assess compatibility just by looking at at the Daymasters.
-If they are a Yang Metal person, they would assume an Yin Wood person is compatibility; if they are an Yin Water person, they would assume a Yang Earth person is compatible with them.
+A lot of people or BaZi enthusiasts like to assess compatibility just by looking at the Daymasters.
+If they are a Yang Metal person, they would assume a Yin Wood person is compatible; if they are an Yin Water person, they would assume a Yang Earth person is compatible with them.